ds5110/git-intro/README.md

 * For project websites and automated workflows, you have choices...
   * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project to a general audience, like the C-suite for the company where you want a job.
   * There are many tools for automating workflows.
-With some notable exceptions, they cost money.
+  * To automate your github-pages site,
+  I recommend [Github Actions](https://docs.github.com/en/actions).
+It's free for small, publicly accessible projects.
-  * They always cost money when scaled up for production in a secure environment.
+* It always costs money to scale up for production in a secure environment.
   To automate your github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions).
   And if you need to scale or deploy securely: [Observable Cloud](https://observablehq.com/platform/cloud).
 * If you find any mistakes in this repo, please let me know.